HMAS Goorangai: Operational history

 The vessel was in government service until 1926, when she was sold to Sydney-based fishing company Cam & Sons for use as a trawler.

-At the start of World War II, Goorangai was requisitioned for military service on 8 September 1939; one of eight vessels requisitioned from Cam & Sons during the war.
-The vessel underwent modification, and was fitted with minesweeping gear, a QF 12-pounder 12 cwt naval gun, and depth charges.
+At the start of World War II, Goorangai was requisitioned for military service on 8 September 1939, one of eight vessels requisitioned from Cam & Sons during the war.
+The vessel underwent modification, and was fitted with mine-sweeping gear, a QF 12-pounder 12 cwt naval gun, and depth charges.
 After conversion into an auxiliary minesweeper, Goorangai was commissioned into the RAN on 9 September 1939, and assigned the pennant number GR.
 She was operated by Royal Australian Navy Reserve personnel: 21 sailors and 3 officers.
 Goorangai was assigned to Minesweeping Group 54, which was based in Melbourne and tasked with keeping Bass Strait and surrounding waters clear of mines.